Jaycee Carroll: College career

 Carroll spent much of the summer prior to his senior year in the gym, practicing his shot.
-He attempted 23,963 shots, making 20,010 of them.
+He attempted 23,963 shots, making 20,010 (83%) of them.
 He was named the WAC Preseason Player of the Year for the 2007–08 season, by both the media and WAC coaches, one of the top 15 seniors by SportsIllustrated.com, and a first-team high-major All-American by Collegehoops.net.
 Among all active Division 1 college basketball players, Carroll started the season ranked first in career three-point shooting percentage (45.2), third in career scoring and third in career scoring average (17.5) (among returning seniors).
 Carroll's 32 points versus Utah Valley State on December 20, 2007, propelled him past Wayne Estes, to reach second place on USU's all-time scoring list with 2,009 points.
 Carroll became Utah State's all-time leading scorer on January 19, 2008, in a game against Idaho, in Logan.
 He passed Greg Grant on his first basket – a three-pointer – which gave him 2,129 career points.
 After leading his team to a regular-season conference championship, he was named WAC Player of the Year.

 Carroll completed his career at Utah State with a loss to Illinois State in the first round of the NIT.
 He scored a total 2,507 career points, falling 35 short of breaking the record, at the time held by Keith Van Horn, for all-time leading college basketball scorer in the state of Utah.
 That Utah state record is now 2,720 career points, currently held by Tyler Haws of BYU.
 Carroll was selected as one of the best three-point shooters in the nation, and along with 7 others, competed in the 3-Point Shootout at the 2008 NCAA Final Four in San Antonio, Texas.
 The final event of his collegiate career was the NABC All-Star Game, at the Final Four.

 Professional career

-Carroll was one of 64 players that were competing at his first pre NBA draft camp event – the Portsmouth Invitational Tournament – which was held on April 9–12, 2008.
+Carroll was one of 64 players competing at his first pre NBA draft camp event – the Portsmouth Invitational Tournament – which was held on April 9–12, 2008.
 After going undrafted, he played for the New Jersey Nets' summer league squad in the 2008 Orlando Pro Summer League camp, earning second-team honors.
 He also signed contracts to play for the Nets summer team in the 2008 Rocky Mountain Revue in Salt Lake City, and for the Toronto Raptors summer team in the 2008 Las Vegas Summer League.

 After the completion of the NBA summer leagues, Carroll signed a contract with Teramo Basket, a team in the Italian first division.

 In 2009, he started playing for Gran Canaria in the Spanish ACB.
 According to his agent: "Jaycee hopes to develop his combo guard skills this year and sign a contract with an NBA team in the near future".

 Carroll played for the Boston Celtics summer team in the Orlando Pro Summer League in 2010, and later with the New York Knicks summer team in the NBA Summer League.